About Brant

 - World record holder — fastest above-knee amputee full Ironman finisher (11:49:20)

-- Extensive track record with major Australian corporate and government organisations
+- Decade-plus working with Australia's major corporate and government organisations

 Ready to bring Brant to your organisation?